miguelneto0/ClusterTreeTopologyDataBased/README.md

 First, the dataset is divided into two scenarios, considering the reads at 10 am and 4 pm.
 In the following, it is performed the data analysis of each scenario, using Machine Learning algorithms such as Unsupervised and Supervised Algorithms.
 Thus, are evaluated the K-means, DBSCAN, Hierarchical Clustering, Fuzzy-C-means, and k-NN algorithms for clustering and classification nodes in priority groups.
 After this step, the topology is formed considering the priority nodes identified.

 The Data Analysis is described in the file named **"cluster_classific_approaches.pyinb"** and the Cluster-tree Topology Formation is described in the file named **"cluster-tree_topology_form.pyinb"**.

+## Data Analysis
+- _Using K-means clustering_
+  - The K-means clustering is a unsupervised algorithm that identifies centroids based on the number of clusters defined.
+- _Using DBSCAN_
+  - The DBSCAN is a clustering algorithm that is based on Epsilon value for discover similar data points.
+- _Using Hierarchical clustering_
+  - The Hierarchical clustering method builds a dendogram that allow to identify clusters with distinct glanuralities.
+- _Using Fuzzy-C-means clustering_
+  - The Fuzzy-C-means is a optimized method from K-means algorithm, that is capable to lead with outliers through the fuzzufication approach based in Sigma values.
+- _Using k-NN classifier_
+  - The k-Neares Neighbor algorithm is a supervised learning algorithm which can classify data from the training of subset, using a k number of neighbors data points.